muratk3n/thirdwave/en/tweets/2020/week15a.md

 = \log(a) + \log(eb x) = \log(a) + b x
 $$

-Now the slope of the curve is $b$, the param that defines the exp growth.
+Now the slope of the curve is $b$, the param that defines a particular exp growth.

 Let's analyze some state data.
 How did NY do?
 So let's compare NY, Washingon, and Ohio.